octdobre/containers/docker/Networking/IPV6_NETWORKING.md

 //add actual ip of webserver
 ```
 The browser should navigate to a page with the text `It works!`.

+TODO setup route for containers to have outside conectivity.

 ## :books: Documentation